-If you are thinking of starting an Amazon affiliate site (Amazon Associate), here are some examples of sites in different niches making good monthly profits.
+If you are thinking of starting an Amazon affiliate site (Amazon Associate), here are some examples of sites in different niches with high traffic and affiliate earnings.
 Some of the examples are huge, corporate owned websites, while others are small niche sites doing a nice monthly revenue from their traffic.

 This is a growing list.
 I’ll keep adding sites as I come across them as I research different niches to enter myself.
 If you have some good examples, drop them into the comments and let others know why you like them or anything they are doing differently from competitors.